-An Advance Care Plan (ACP) is your way of communicating to both your loved ones and doctors – when you are physically unable to – what medical treatment you do and do not wish to receive towards the end of your life.
-It helps to ensure any treatment you receive respects your personal beliefs and wishes in regards sustaining your life.
+An Advance Care Plan (ACP) is your way of communicating to both your loved ones and doctors – when you are unable to – what medical treatment you do and do not wish to receive towards the end of your life.
+You can lose the ability to speak for yourself because of advanced dementia, illness, accident, stroke, or the process of dying itself.
+An advance care plan helps to ensure any treatment you receive respects your personal beliefs and wishes in regards sustaining your life.

 It consists of two key elements: